What to say to someone who self harms

 what-to-say-to-someone-who-self-harms-thumbanail

-If someone opens up to you and tells you they self-harm, or if you spot the signs yourself, it can be difficult to know how to respond.
-It can stir up a lot of emotions, like shock, fear, worry, guilt and anger.
-Trying to support the person while managing your feelings can be overwhelming.
-It is easy to feel like you immediately want to offer a solution to the situation.
-However, what is most important is to listen to what the person is saying and to let them know that you are there for them.
+If someone close to you tells you they self-harm, or you spot the signs yourself, it can be difficult to know how to respond.
+The experience can stir up a lot of emotions, like shock, fear, worry, guilt and anger.
+Trying to support the person while managing your own feelings can feel overwhelming.

 What should I do if someone tells me they self-harm?